Project Description

 socially engaged art in rural places in the Deep South

-The Traveling Show is a long-term project traveling extensively to engage rural South communities and research secular and aspects of life there.
-The project is a way to create an invitation through welcoming gestures that then encourages people to imagine more good could happen, while examining real and tough issues.
+The Traveling Show is a long-term project traveling extensively to engage rural South communities and contribute to its local culture, and aspects of life there.
+The project is a way to create an invitation through welcoming gestures that then encourages people to imagine more good could happen.

 For more information, write us here: info@gloatl.org